5 Steps Academy aims to make learning enjoyable and meaningful to students by adopting an integrated curriculum which develops the child as a learner.

 At 5 Steps Academy, there are no entry tests and/or examinations.
 Proficiency in the English language is also not required, we provide comprehensive and intensive ESL course.
 Admissions are open year-round, students can start at any time of the year (everyone has his own learning plan, no issues).

 Each student’s achievements are continually assessed.
 Teachers use a variety of assessment techniques including testing for knowledge and skills, observations, and portfolios of student’s work.
 Attitude, learning skills, social relationships, and effort are considered equally important when looking at the overall development of the child.

-In 5 Steps Academy, teachers and parents work together closely through face to face conversation and text messages to discuss each student’s social and academic progress weekly.
+In 5 Steps Academy, teachers and parents work together closely through face to face conversation and text messages to discuss each student’s social and academic progress.

-At Grade 6, students who passed their End of Year Examinations will graduate from Elementary School with a Certificate of Completion and be promoted to Secondary School, Grade 7.
+At Grade 6, students who passed their Grading Examinations will graduate from Elementary School with a Certificate of Completion and be promoted to Secondary School, Grade 7.